wilson0x4d/once-crunch/README.md

 ### Game Files

-Once Crunch does not contain a copy of the game.
-You will need to acquire the game through regular means.
-The container includes an installation of `steamcmd` which you could use, or, you could manually download and install the game.
+Once Crunch does not contain a copy of any game files.
+You will need to acquire game files through regular means.
+The container includes an installation of `steamcmd` which you could use, or, you could manually download and copy the game files to the data directory.

 #### Manual Installation/Copying

-If you manually install/copy the game files you should know that Once Crunch expected the root of the game to be the directory `/data/once-human` inside of the container.
-Where this maps to outside of the container is something only you will know.
-If you followed the instructions above the "once-human" directory should exist side-by-side with the "once-crunch" directeory created by `git clone`.
+If you manually install/copy the game files you should know that Once Crunch expected the root of the game to be the directory `/data/once-human` inside of the container, and, the `-DataDir` parameter you pass to `run-container.ps1` gets mapped to `/data/` (too obvious?)
+If you followed the instructions above the "once-human" directory should exist side-by-side with the "once-crunch" directory created by `git clone`.

 #### Using `steamcmd`

-To install using `steamcmd` there are two scripts you can use from inside the container.
-The first will auth you to Steam servers.
+To install using `steamcmd` there are two scripts you can use from inside the container, or you can leverage steamcmd manually.
+The first script will auth you to Steam servers.
 The second will allow you to download the game from Steam servers after you have auth'd.

 Unfortunately, downloading the game via `steamcmd` requires a login, but, the game is free and you can create an account just for downloading if you prefer (a best practice, actually.)